 Treating emetophobia with exposure therapy

 Kylie’s doctors began addressing her OCD and emetophobia with a kind of behavior therapy called exposure and response prevention.
-The clinician works with the child to create a hierarchy, rating the things that trigger their anxiety on a scale of one to ten.
+The clinician works with the child to create a hierarchy, rating the things that trigger their anxiety on a scale of 1 to 10.
 Then, starting with the lowest rung, the child is exposed to the things they’ve been avoiding, often in tiny, incremental steps.
 For an emetophobe, that could mean starting by writing the word vomit, then progressing to talking about it, drawing it, seeing cartoons or photos of it, possibly even being around a facsimile of it.
 They experience anxiety, but they also learn that the anxiety fades.

 “When we expose patients systematically to things that they’re afraid of, without allowing them to push it away, their anxiety will go up and up and up, peak, and it’ll come down by itself,” says Dr. Bubrick.
-After the 10th or 50th repetition of an action—say, eating a potato chip that’s past its expiration date—patients experience a “cognitive shift,” in which they realize the thing they feared wasn’t as bad as they thought it would be.
+After the 10th or 50th repetition of an action — say, eating a potato chip that’s past its expiration date — patients experience a “cognitive shift,” in which they realize the thing they feared wasn’t as bad as they thought it would be.
 “If they’re constantly pushing the anxiety away,” says Dr. Bubrick, “they’ll never have that experience.”

 Kylie continued therapy for a couple years, and remains on medication.
 Today, she still struggles with her emetophobia, but she’s not only sleeping in her own bed, but is now venturing out into the world with confidence.
 Last year she attended an overnight camp for two weeks, and she’s since upped the ante.
 “It’s just like a miracle,” says Sidney, “she will be at camp for four weeks, by herself, and is able to sleep in a bunk like everyone else.
 It’s something I never, ever, ever thought would happen.”